ni/nimble/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
-about: A small chunk of work to be done
+about: [DEV TEAM ONLY] A small chunk of work to be done
 title: '(Fully descriptive title)'
 labels: ''
 assignees: ''